NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 However, we will still rely on the `dotnet tool` command under the hood, as mentioned above.
 Please note that these command names are subject to change based on feedback to the specification we are going to create in the near future.

+#### Prior art

+- The `dotnet workload` command is separate and has its own set of sub-commands, including `install`, `uninstall`, and `list`.
+These sub-commands are wrappers for the corresponding `dotnet tool` sub-commands.
+Workloads are installed in a different location than .NET tools, which makes it easier for them to be discovered at runtime, addressing a problem that NuGet also faces.
+However, NuGet plugins and .NET tools share the similarity of being console applications.
+This prior art will be helpful for us as we consider the implementation of the `dotnet nuget plugin install/uninstall/update/search` commands.

 ### Specify the the authentication plugin in NuGet.Config file

 To simplify the authentication process with private NuGet feeds, customers can specify the authentication plugins installed as .NET Tools in the `packagesourceCredentials` section of the NuGet.Config file.